 Unwind from all the Honolulu sightseeing with a cold pint at the Aloha Beer Company.
 Located on Queen Street, the craft brewery offers a chill hangout spot, tossing together a fantastic selection of local craft beer and inspired pub fare.

 Slake your thirst with a sip of Aloha Beer Company favorites like the thirst-quenching Golden IPA, the robust Coco’aina Porter, and the old-school Red Zeppelin.

 Soak up the suds with a brimming plate of delicious modern pub food.
 Spice things up with Japanese-Curry Fries or indulge in Hawaiian-Japanese fusion with Shoyu Ahi Poke.
 Yum!

 Best places to stay in Honolulu for sightseeing

 For most first-time visitors, the best places to stay in Honolulu lie in and around Waikiki.
 The area is home to most of the city’s top hotels.
-If you’re looking for quieter digs, you’ll also find a small selection of accommodations outside the city center in areas like Manoa, Kahala, and around Diamond Head.
+If you’re looking for quieter digs, you’ll also find a small selection of accommodations outside the city center in areas and neighborhoods like Manoa, Kahala, and around Diamond Head.

 Sitting a block from Waikiki Beach, the Queen Kapiolani Hotel stuns with its dramatic Pacific Ocean and Diamond Head views.
 Besides relaxing in the spacious traditional rooms, you can spend your day on the beach or soaking up the sun at the outdoor pool.

-One of Waikiki’s classic hotels, the Moana Surfrider charms guests with tranquil rooms, featuring private balconies with spectacular views.
-You’ll also enjoy a swath of amenities including a swimming pool, spa, and several on-site restaurants.
+One of Waikiki’s classic hotels, the Moana Surfrider charms guests with tranquil rooms featuring private balconies with spectacular views.
+You’ll also enjoy a swath of amenities, including a swimming pool, spa, and several on-site restaurants.